 Judy Jones, DNP, FNP, Chief Medical Officer

 Judy is a Family Nurse Practitioner and Medical Director at IHC.
 She earned her DNP, MS and BS degrees from the University of Massachusetts-Amherst and has served as instructor there, as well as an assistant professor at UMass-Worcester.
 Her expertise includes public health in underserved populations, correctional health, HIV care and infectious disease.
 Over her career, she has provided primary care to adults and children, as well as rehabilitative and detoxification services.
 A certified Sexual Assault Nurse Examiner (SANE) as well as Public Health Nurse Leader, Judy is passionate about the impact that social justice and health equity have on health care delivery.
-As Medical Director, Judy also serves as a member of IHC's leadership team.

 Susan McSweeney, FNP